apache/camel-website/content/blog/2022/06/index.md

 * Loading Camel LS by calling: `M-x lsp-install-server` and choosing `camells`

-Follow this link to know more about configuring Emacs - (https://github.com/camel-tooling/camel-lsp-client-emacs)
+Follow [this link](https://github.com/camel-tooling/camel-lsp-client-emacs) to know more about configuring Emacs and have up-to-date information.

 Then you can enjoy editing capabilities of Camel URI.

-NOTE - The configuration will be simplified with next release of lsp-mode
+NOTE - The configuration will be simplified with next release of [lsp-mode](https://github.com/emacs-lsp/lsp-mode) thanks to [built-in support of Camel Language Server](https://github.com/emacs-lsp/lsp-mode/issues/3528).